Respect for human rights is core to our approach to being a responsible business.

 The 2018 assessment identified four 'Aegon' countries where the operating environment presents a meaningful human rights risk, due essentially to local political factors:

-Our 2018 assessment identified four 'Aegon' countries where the operating environment presents a meaningful human rights risk: China, Indonesia, India and Turkey.
-These risks relate essentially to local political factors.
-In the US, the Netherlands and UK, Aegon faces little or no significant human rights risk.
+The US, the Netherlands and the UK, our largest markets, faces little or no significant human rights risk.
 In Southern and Eastern Europe, the environment is potentially more difficult, particularly with regard to corruption.
-In the Americas, risk is concentrated in Brazil and Mexico; again, this relates mainly to corruption.
+Risk - mainly in relation to corruption - in the Americas is concentrated in Brazil and Mexico.